grongierisc/formation-template/README.md

 ![BPContext](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BPContext.png)

 We then chose the target of the call function : our BO.
-That operation, being **called** has a **callrequest** property.
-We need to bind that callrequest to the request of the BP (they both are of the class `Formation.Msg.FormationInsertRequest`), we do that by clicking on the call function and using the request builder:
+That operation, being **called** has a **callrequest** property that holds as seen before a Formation, that is made of a 'Nom' and a 'Salle.
+We need to bind that Formation to the Training request of the BP, we do that by clicking on the call function and using the request builder to link the 'Nom' with the 'Name' and the 'Salle' with the 'Room' properties of the Training request.

 ![BPBindRequests](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BPBindRequests.gif)